eCommerce models

 5. Subscription Service

 Subscription services are e-commerce models that allow customers to pay a once-off fee for access to consumable goods or services over a period of time.
-The first step is to create the product or content that your subscribers will consume.
-Next, you create an auto-renewal process, where payment is collected on a recurring basis, typically monthly.
-Finally, you have to deliver the item or content to your subscribers on a timely basis, so they don’t forget about you!
+The first step is creating the product or content your subscribers will consume.
+Next, you create an auto-renewal process, where payment is collected regularly, typically monthly.
+Finally, you have to deliver the item or content to your subscribers on time so they don’t forget about you!

 The best examples are: “Healthify me” and “Cult fitness.”
 Where a customer subscribes to a nutritional meal and gets it home delivered every month.

-The benefits of the subscription service eCommerce model include:
+The benefits of the subscription service eCommerce business model include:

 • Owners can reduce order abandonment rates and maintain high customer retention and loyalty.